commoncrawl/cc-pyspark/README.md

 * [wat.gz](https://commoncrawl.s3.amazonaws.com/crawl-data/CC-MAIN-2017-13/segments/1490218186353.38/wat/CC-MAIN-20170322212946-00000-ip-10-233-31-227.ec2.internal.warc.wat.gz)
 * [wet.gz](https://commoncrawl.s3.amazonaws.com/crawl-data/CC-MAIN-2017-13/segments/1490218186353.38/wet/CC-MAIN-20170322212946-00000-ip-10-233-31-227.ec2.internal.warc.wet.gz)

-Alternatively, running `get-data.sh` will download the sample data.
+Alternatively, running `get-data.sh` downloads the sample data.
 It also writes input files containing
 * sample input as `file://` URLs
-* all input of one monthly crawl as `s3://` URLs
+* all input of one monthly crawl as relative paths
+  - to use with `--input_base_url s3://commoncrawl/` resp. `--input_base_url https://data.commoncrawl.org/`

 Note that the sample data is from an older crawl (`CC-MAIN-2017-13` run in March 2017).
 If you want to use more recent data, please visit the [Common Crawl site](https://commoncrawl.org/the-data/get-started/).